keerthi2436/memora/README.md

 ## 💡 The Mission
-Dementia strips away a person's context—the "who, where, and why" of their life.
+Dementia strips away a person's context the "who, where, and why" of their life.
 **Memora** restores this context.
 It is an intelligent agent system that listens, sees, and remembers for you, acting as an "External Hippocampus" to help patients retain their independence.

 ---